-2.1.
-Full-wave simulations
+2.1 Full-wave simulations

 AxiSEM3D and SPECFEM3D_GLOBE are two commonly used tools to conduct global wavefield simulations.
 In this work, we primarily use AxiSEM3D due to its computational efficiency, which allows us to calculate synthetic seismograms down to periods that are commonly used for shear wave splitting measurements (\sim 5 s).
-For these calculations, we extend the work of Tesoniero et al. (2020) and Wolf et al. (2022a,b), who have established AxiSEM3D as a suitable tool to conduct full-wave simulations for models that include anisotropy of arbitrary symmetry.
-To investigate the effects of Earth's Coriolis force, we calculate seismograms down to \sim 9 s using SPECFEM3D_GLOBE, extending work from Creasy et al. (in review).
-The Coriolis force effect on body waves is frequency dependent, but because the period we are using in our SPECFEM3D_GLOBE simulations (9 s) is much smaller than the period of Earth's rotation, the results would be unaffected if we were to calculate synthetics for lower periods (Snieder et al., 2016).
+For these calculations, we extend the work of Tesoniero et al. (2020) and Wolf et al. (2022b, a), who have established AxiSEM3D as a suitable tool to conduct full-wave simulations for models that include anisotropy of arbitrary symmetry.
+To investigate the effects of Earth's Coriolis force, we calculate seismograms down to \sim 9 s using SPECFEM3D_GLOBE.
+The Coriolis force effect on body waves is frequency dependent, but because the period we are using in our SPECFEM3D_GLOBE simulations (9 s) is much smaller than the period of Earth's rotation, the results would be unaffected if we were to calculate synthetics for lower periods (Snieder et al. 2016).
 SPECFEM3D_GLOBE gives the user the option to calculate synthetics with and without considering Earth's rotation.

-The initial input model for our numerical simulations with AxiSEM3D and SPECFEM3D_GLOBE is isotropic PREM (Dziewonski and Anderson, 1981).
+The initial input model for our numerical simulations with AxiSEM3D and SPECFEM3D_GLOBE is isotropic PREM (Dziewonski & Anderson 1981).
 All simulations include attenuation and ellipticity.
 Building on this simple scenario, we move towards increasingly complex models in our AxiSEM3D simulations.
 To do so, we replace the initial PREM input model at certain depths with different or more complex structure.
-Specifically, we first replace lowermost mantle properties (e.g, velocity, velocity-gradient, Q{μ}) in the context of an isotropic Earth to investigate the influence of various factors on how SH and SV amplitudes die off as a function of distance for diffracted waves.
-We also run simulations for a model that replaces PREM with 3D tomographic models to assess the influence of 3D velocity heterogeneity on S{diff} polarizations.
+Specifically, we first replace lowermost mantle properties (e.g. velocity, velocitygradient, Q{μ}) in the context of an isotropic Earth to investigate the influence of various factors on how SH and SV amplitudes die off as a function of distance for diffracted waves.
+We also run simulations for a model that replaces PREM with 3-D tomographic models to assess the influence of 3-D velocity heterogeneity on S{diff} polarizations.
 Next, we shift our attention to simulations that include seismic anisotropy, in particular source-side and lowermost mantle anisotropy, for background models based on both PREM and PREM+3D tomographic model.

 To identify the effects of Earth's rotation on S{diff} polarizations, we conduct simulations with SPECFEM3D_GLOBE.
-In this solver, the globe is divided into six chunks; we apply 480 spectral elements along one side of each chunk at the surface, resolving down to a minimum period of ~9s during simulations.
-We conduct two simulations including gravity (Cowling approximation) and the ocean load (Komatitsch and Tromp, 2002b), one including Earth's rotation and the other excluding it.
-The source, at 616 km depth, is selected from the Global Centroid-Moment-Tensor catalogue (Ekström et al., 2012; event name: 201004112208A), but we change the source location to 25°S and 66°W. This event is selected so that the north-south propagation directions are far from the nodal planes of the source, to amplify the rotation effect (Creasy et al., in review).
-More than 1,000 pseudo receivers are placed across the global mesh with 8° - spacing.
-Waveforms from the simulations are bandpass filtered to retain energy between 10 - 50 s before processing.
+In this solver, the globe is divided into six chunks; we apply 480 spectral elements along one side of each chunk at the surface, resolving down to a minimum period of \sim 9 s during simulations.
+We conduct two simulations including gravity (Cowling approximation) and the ocean load (Komatitsch & Tromp 2002b), one including Earth's rotation and the other excluding it.
+The source, at 616 km depth, is selected from the Global Centroid-Moment-Tensor catalogue (Ekström et al. 2012, event name: 201004112208A), but we change the source location to 25°S and 66°W. This event is selected so that the north-south propagation directions are far from the nodal planes of the source, to amplify the rotation effect.
+More than 1000 pseudo-receivers are placed across the global mesh with 8° spacing.
+Waveforms from the simulations are bandpass filtered to retain energy between 10 and 50 s before processing.